|SPORTS MEDICINE STAFF||IMPORTANT LINKS|

 |Sally Alway, Assistant Athletic Trainer||Visting Team Information|

-The athletic training room is open Monday-Friday from 12:00-7:00 pm for intercollegiate athletics and from 1-3 pm on Monday, Tuesday, and Thursday during the academic year for general staff and student orthapedic injuries.
+The athletic training room is open Monday-Friday from 12:00-7:00 pm for intercollegiate athletics and from 1-3 pm on Monday, Tuesday, and Thursday during the academic year for student orthopedic injuries.
+All students must have a referral from the Caltech Health Center before they can be seen by the Sports Medicine Staff.
 The Athletic Training Room may close during the 1-3 pm hours when there is a conflict with intercollegiate competition.
 The athletic training room will stay open until the last practice of the day is complete and the athletes are cared for.

 On weekends, the athletic training room will open one hour prior to the earliest reporting time for practices or contests.
 It will close following the last contest.